KoenZomers/KeePassOneDriveSync/README.md

 ## TODO

-1. Add support for High Trust oAuth towards SharePoint 2013/2016/2019 on premises
-2. Add an easier way for SharePoint Online TeamSites to authenticate instead of using ACS oAuth tokens
+1. Add an easier way for SharePoint Online TeamSites to authenticate instead of using ACS oAuth tokens
+2. Add Microsoft Teams support to allow storing your KeePass database with a Microsoft Team
+3. Add option to automatically check for KeePass database updates

 ## Special Thanks